 The northern Syrian city of Aleppo is one of the key battlegrounds of that country’s on-going civil war as well as the epicenter of the European refugee crisis.
 The most appropriate United States response to events in Aleppo has become a major foreign policy question among the candidates in this year’s U.S. presidential election.
 Experts are now predicting that forces loyal to President Bashar al-Assad, backed by the Russian military, will take control of rebel-held eastern Aleppo within weeks.
-The image below (from Wikipedia) illustrates the the current state of the conflict in Aleppo, depicting rebel-held regions in green and those under government control in red.
+The image below (from Wikipedia) illustrates the the current state (as of 9 October 2016) of the conflict in Aleppo, depicting rebel-held regions in green and those under government control in red.

 From a BGP routing standpoint, this development was reflected by the disappearance of AS24814 — we first reported the appearance of AS24814 serving Aleppo in 2013.
 At 14:42 UTC (5:42pm local) on 10 October 2016, we saw the 14 prefixes announced by AS24814 shifted over to Syrian Telecom’s AS29256.
 Below is one of those 14 BGP routes changing origins, as seen in Dyn’s Internet Intelligence — Network product.

 In August of 2013 we jointly published a blog post with the Washington Post documenting the loss of Internet service in Syria’s most populous city, Aleppo.
 Up until then, Internet service in Aleppo had been reliant on transit from Turk Telekom via a fiber optic cable traversing the rebel-held city of Saraqib to the west.
 This is the same Saraqib that was the site of suspected chemical weapons attacks months earlier.
 Fiber optic communications gear in Saraqib was disabled by rebels on 29 August 2013, resulting in the outage we reported, and service through Saraqib has never been restored.